 This Joint Health and Safety Training Certification Part 1: Distance Learning course is the first step toward individual certification for a Joint Health and Safety Committee (JHSC) member.
 This training is delivered as a live instructor led webinar (online) over a period of 3 days.
-Upon completion of Part 1, attendees will be required to finish Part 2 within 6 months.
+Upon completion of Part 1, attendees will be have 1 year to complete Part 2 of their training.
 JHSC Part 2 is a 2-day program, which can also be delivered online or in-class.

 Booking & Training Process: